sergix44/XBackBone/docs/index.md

 + LDAP authentication.
 + Registration system.
 + Automatic uploads tagging system.
++ Tag uploads with custom tags for categorization.
++ ... and more.

 ## Translations
 You can help translating the project on [Weblate](https://hosted.weblate.org/projects/xbackbone/xbackbone/).